Is There a Connection Between Flomax and Having Cataract Surgery?

 man sitting on a park bench while reading a tablet

 If you’ve noticed an increased dependence on glasses, problems with cloudy or blurry vision, and glare is now disabling you while driving due to cataracts, it may be time to have your cataracts removed.
 Your ophthalmologist may recommend cataract surgery if cataracts make it harder to complete daily activities and compromise your safety.
+Many patients with cataracts can live with them for years before needing them removed.
+Cataract surgery becomes necessary if you can no longer see to do the things you love.

 What is Intraoperative Floppy Iris Syndrome (IFIS)?